bidstack-group/pubguard-sdk-android/README.md

 ## Prerequisites

 Before installing the Pubguard library you will need an API key which is available through your Pubguard account.
 To retrieve an API key, please access http://dashboard.pubguard.com or email support@pubguard.com.
 The key is used in both the iOS and Android installations.
-Please note that separate keys are used for Android and iOS installations.
+Please note that separate keys are used for Android Google Play and iOS installations.
 If you do not have a Pubguard account, please sign up on https://pubguard.com/

 ## Requirements